 Whether or not you wish to maximise your pension contributions, it is well worth taking some trouble to decide how they should be made.
 If you are an employee, then you (and your employer) can save NICs.
 The secret is for you to reduce your salary or your bonus and ask your employer to use the money, including the NIC saving, to make the pension contributions for you.
 The technical name for this is salary or bonus sacrifice and it is all perfectly legal, provided you do it correctly.
-If you pay basic rate tax, from 2025/26 (when employer NICs increase) the result could be an increase of 27.8% in the amount being paid into your pension.
+If you pay basic rate tax, the result could be an increase of 27.8% in the amount being paid into your pension.
 If you are a higher rate taxpayer, the uplift is 19.0%.